jam-fhi/tf-tech-challenge/README.md

 `yarn run coverage`

+### Swagger Editor

+You can access swagger editor at `http://localhost:3080` please note to use `http` as it does put `https` onto the api call url and the api server is not running `https`.

+### Front End

+The front end can be accessed from `http://localhost:3000`

+React development tools are running within docker to rebuild and lint front end code changes.

 ## Viewing the database

 I used pgAdmin locally on my Mac.
 I know some companies like to include database viewers within the project however I think its better to keep support tools, like database viewers or ide's to a local development environment so I've not added this to docker-compose.